Frequently Asked Questions

 If a job submission results in an error, please send an email to email@example.com.
 Be sure to include the job ID, error message, and any additional information you can provide.

-How do I know which allocation I should use to submit a job if I am in multiple HPCC allocations?
+How do I know which allocation I should use to submit a job if I am in multiple HPC allocations?
 How do I specify a certain allocation?

 If you have accounts in multiple allocations, the following command will show you your default allocation:

-The default HPCC allocation is used to run a job when no allocation is specified in the qsub command line.
+The default HPC allocation is used to run a job when no allocation is specified in the qsub command line.

 You can override this by using the following command: